KrustyKode/ops-reading-notes/reading1.md

 #### How were investigators able to trace the chips back to the source?

-  Investigators were able to trace the real world trail of shipping manifests and serial numbers to triangulate facilities that produced the bugged hardware.
+  Investigators were able to trace the real-world trail of shipping manifests and serial numbers to triangulate facilities that produced the bugged hardware.